evidentlyai/evidently/docs/book/integrations/evidently-integrations.md

 ---
-description: overview of available Evidently integrations.
+description: Overview of the available Evidently integrations.
 ---

-Evidently can be easily integrated with other tools to fit into the existing workflows.
+Evidently is a Python library, and can be easily integrated with other tools to fit into the existing workflows.

 Below are a few specific examples of how to integrate Evidently in the prediction pipelines.
 You can adapt them for other workflow management, visualization, tracking and other tools.